MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/admin/dns/create-dns-records-at-godaddy.md

 6. Selecione **Salvar**.

-## <a name="add-the-two-srv-records-that-are-required-for-microsoft"></a>Adicionar os dois registros SRV necessários para o Microsoft
+## <a name="add-the-two-srv-records-that-are-required-for-microsoft"></a>Adicionar os dois registros SRV necessários para a Microsoft
 <a name="BKMK_add_SRV"> </a>

 Siga as etapas abaixo.